rrthomas/wincoll/README.md

-The font “Acorn Mode 1”, which is based on the design of Acorn computers’ system font, as used on the Acorn Archimedes on which WinColl was originally written, is by p1.mark and licensed under CC BY-SA 3.0.
+The font “Acorn Mode 1”, which is based on the design of Acorn computers’ system font, as used on the Acorn Archimedes on which WinColl was originally written, is by p1.mark and Reuben Thomas and licensed under CC BY-SA 3.0.

 The sound effects are copyrighted and licensed as follows: